AVSystem/developer-zone/docs/Anjay_integrations/RaspberryPi_integration/RaspberryPi-Pico-W.md

 ## Prerequisites

-- The Raspberry Pi Pico W board with a USB cable.
+- A Raspberry Pi Pico W board with a USB cable.
 - A user with access to the Coiote IoT Device Management platform and appropriate permissions.

 ## Prepare binaries
 ### Step 1: Create a workspace

 0. Create a project directory for the integration.
-0. Clone **Raspberry Pi Pico SDK** and **FreeRTOS kernel** into a base directory, parallel to Anjay-pico-client Github repository:
+0. Clone the **Raspberry Pi Pico SDK** and the **FreeRTOS kernel** into a base directory, parallel to the `Anjay-pico-client` Github repository:

     ```
     git clone -b 1.4.0 https://github.com/raspberrypi/pico-sdk.git